fastforwardlabs/blog_deprecated/_newsletters/2018-01-17-subscribers.md

 ---

-## Our Perspective on Gary Marcus's "Deep Learning: A Critical Appraisal"
+## On Gary Marcus's "Deep Learning: A Critical Appraisal"

 In a recent [short paper](https://arxiv.org/abs/1801.00631), NYU Professor Gary Marcus discusses the limitations of deep learning as a technology, and argues that the hype over deep learning stands to do more harm than good.
 His central thesis is that deep learning cannot be a panacea that enables generalized AI.
 This reasonable position is at odds with most of the rest of the article, though, which reads like a catalog of reasons deep learning won’t be useful beyond its current, limited applications.